devikamsba2024/wuchat_v1_Frontend/README.md

 ⚠️ **This is an unofficial project** and is not affiliated with or endorsed by Wichita State University.

-**What we DON'T use:**
-- Official WSU logos (Wheat, Flying W, WuShock mascot)
-- Licensed Klavika font (using Titillium Web instead)
-- Official wordmarks or trademarked materials

-**What we DO use:**
-- Generic "WU" letterform watermark (custom SVG, not trademarked)
-- Official brand colors as specified on wichita.edu
-- Typography that closely matches WSU's visual identity
-- Design patterns inspired by the official website

 ## 🚀 Getting Started

 ### Prerequisites